 Health services in eastern Myanmar have been decimated by decades of conflict.
-Joint research by HISWG and CPI published in 2015 indicated that one in seven children in this region do not live to see their fifth birthday.
+Joint research by HISWG and CPI published in 2015 indicated that one in seven children in this region does not live to see their fifth birthday.
 Just over the border in Thailand, this indicator drops to one in 83.
-However, this region is also home to an active and extensive network of ethnic and community-based health organizations providing essential health services to conflict-affected, hard-to-reach and under-served communities.
+However, this region is also home to an active and extensive network of ethnic and community-based health organizations providing essential health services to conflict-affected, hard-to-reach, and under-served communities.
 The community-based organizations attending the forum oversee a workforce of more than 2,500 health workers embedded in communities across eastern Myanmar.
-This workforce represents a crucial resource to support the expansion and improvement of essential health services in this region.
+This workforce represents a crucial resource to support expanding and improving essential health services in this region.

-After an introductory session on public health research, participants analyzed and discussed a series of research papers presented by community research teams recently graduated from the Master of Public Health program at Khon Kaen University.
-On the second day, participants explored research questions, methods and data.
-They learnt about the Community Ethics Advisory Board (CEAB) housed at the Mae Tao Clinic in Mae Sot, and discussed how the CEAB could help to strengthen community input and oversight of research.
+After an introductory session on public health research, participants analyzed and discussed a series of research papers presented by community research teams that recently graduated from the Master of Public Health program at Khon Kaen University.
+Participants explored research questions, methods, and data on the second day.
+They learned about the Community Ethics Advisory Board (CEAB) housed at the Mae Tao Clinic in Mae Sot, and discussed how the CEAB could help to strengthen community input and oversight of research.
 Participants also explored approaches to applying research findings for evidence-based public health policymaking.

-On the final day of the workshop, participants worked together in a consensus-driven process to rank public health research priorities for eastern Myanmar.
+On the workshop's final day, participants worked together in a consensus-driven process to rank public health research priorities for eastern Myanmar.
 After several rounds of discussions and voting, five key priorities were selected: drinking water quality and safety; mental health; illegal drug use; malnutrition of children under five years of age; and care-seeking behavior and the quality/safety of pharmaceuticals at private/unlicensed pharmacies.